adobe/helix-status/README.md

 </pingdom_http_custom_check
 ```

-> **Note**: While the XML response format is similar to the one described in [Pingdom Custom HTTP Check](https://help.pingdom.com/hc/en-us/articles/115000431709-HTTP-Custom-Check) the `/_status_check/pingdom.xml` request is intented to be used for standard Pingdom UPTIME Checks only.
+> **Note**: While the XML response format is similar to the one described in [Pingdom Custom HTTP Check](https://help.pingdom.com/hc/en-us/articles/115000431709-HTTP-Custom-Check) the `/_status_check/pingdom.xml` request is intended to be used for standard Pingdom UPTIME Checks only.
 It's _not_ suitable for Custom HTTP Checks which  expect an HTTP Status 200 XML response whereas UPTIME Checks determine the status of a service (UP/DOWN) based on the HTTP Status code of the response.
 For more information see [#21](https://github.com/adobe/helix-status/issues/21) and [here](https://help.pingdom.com/hc/en-us/articles/203749792-What-is-a-check-).

 You can also specify a list of checks to run by passing second argument to `wrap`: